Education in Kerala: Malappuram

 The Kerala school of astronomy and mathematics flourished between the 14th and 16th centuries.
 In attempting to solve astronomical problems, the Kerala school independently created a number of important mathematics concepts, including series expansion for trigonometric functions.
 The Kerala School of Astronomy and Mathematics was based at Vettathunadu (Tirur region).

 The progress that Malappuram district has achieved in the field of education during the last four decades is tremendous.
 Great strides have been made in the field of female education.
 The district plays a significant role in the higher education sector of the state.
 It is home to two of the main universities in the state- the University of Calicut centered at Tenhipalam which was established in 1968 as the second university in Kerala, and the Thunchath Ezhuthachan Malayalam University centered at Tirur which was established in the year 2012.
-AMU Malappuram Campus, one of the three off-campus centres of Aligarh Muslim University (AMU) is situated in Cherukara, which was established by the AMU in 2010.
+AMU Malappuram Campus, one of the three off-campus centres of Aligarh Muslim University (AMU), is situated in Cherukara, which was established by the AMU in 2010.
 An off-campus of the English and Foreign Languages University functions at Panakkad.
 The district is also home to a subcentre of Kerala Agricultural University at Thavanur, and a subcentre of Sree Sankaracharya University of Sanskrit at Tirunavaya.
 The headquarters of Darul Huda Islamic University is at Chemmad, Tirurangadi.
 INKEL Greens at Malappuram provides an educational zone with the industrial zone.
 Eranad Knowledge City at Manjeri is a first of its kind project in the state.
 The MES College of Engineering, Kuttippuram, is the first established engineering college under the self financing sector in Kerala, an urban campus that extends more than a mile (1.6 km) alongside the Bharathappuzha river.
 The KCAET at Thavanur established in 1963, is the only agricultural engineering institute in the state.
-The Govt Ayurveda Research Institute for Mental Disease at Pottippara near Kottakkal is the only government Ayurvedic mental hospital in Kerala.
+The Government Ayurveda Research Institute for Mental Disease at Pottippara near Kottakkal is the only government Ayurvedic mental hospital in Kerala.
 It is also the first of its type under the public sector in the country.
 Kerala Ayurvedic Studies and Research Society (KASRS) under Government of Kerala is situated at Edarikode near Kottakkal.
 The Government of Kerala has proposed to establish one more university, Ayurveda University, at Kottakkal.